ncatlab/nlab-content/pages/9/4/2/8/8249/content.md

 ## Idea

-The general concept of [[derived functor]] is in homological algebra usually called the _[[total derived functor|total]] [[hyper-derived functor]]_, with just "derived functor" being reserved for a more restrictive case.
+The general concept of a [[derived functor]] is in homological algebra usually called a _[[total derived functor|total]] [[hyper-derived functor]]_, with just "derived functor" being reserved for a more restrictive case.
 In this tradition, we consider the special case first and then generalize it in stages.
 The relation between all these notions is discussed [below](#Properties).

 ## Definition